 Dr. Peter Steenblik is Director of Choral Activities at the University of West Florida, and Artistic Director of the Choral Society of Pensacola.
 Past appointments have included Chorus Master for the Pensacola Opera, director of Women's Chorus at the University of North Texas, and director of choirs at Jordan High School (Salt Lake City).
 He holds degrees in conducting, vocal pedagogy, and music education from the University of North Texas, and the University of Utah.

 Steenblik, an internationally known adjudicator and clinician, has been named the FMEA 2023 College Educator of the Year, and the FVA Service Award for his work in the state and beyond.
 The UWF Singers, under his direction, appeared at the Florida ACDA convention in Orlando, and have performed at the ACDA Southern Division Conference with the Mobile Symphony Orchestra.
 His choirs have appeared in concert with the Mormon Tabernacle Choir, Utah Symphony, Ballet West, Women’s Chorus of Dallas, Pensacola Opera, and Pensacola Symphony Orchestra.
 He has served as the head of choral activities for the Utah Music Educators Association, and on the Utah ACDA board. www.petersteenblik.com

-Recordings of past webinars can be found on our Webinar Archive Page
+Recordings of the past webinars listed below can be found on our Webinar Archive Page